Section Navigation

 The Trust's Annual Accounts, as well as the Master and Supplementary funding documents, can be found on their finance page.
 This includes information on the number of employees whose employee benefits (excluding Employer pension) exceeded £100k.

-The core values of The Cam Academy Trust
+The core values of The CAM Academy Trust

-The Cam Academy Trust oversees six core values that are at the heart of all Academies overseen by the Trust.
+The CAM Academy Trust oversees six core values that are at the heart of all Academies overseen by the Trust.
 These core values will be at the heart of Melbourn Village College, helping to set its ethos and guide its work and educational provision:

 1. The excellence principle.